 Williams has written over 18 books and 200 articles and essays.
 He is a frequent lecturer and is regularly quoted on television, radio, and in the print media.
 Dr. Williams has appeared as a guest on Lou Dobbs on CNN and FoxNews, Neil Cavuto on FoxNews, CBS, NBC, MSNBC, NPR, BBC, Bloomberg, Dateline, Weekend Today, and CNN, and has been quoted in newspapers, including the Washington Post, New York Times, Wall Street Journal, Los Angeles Times, Atlanta Journal Constitution, Chicago Tribune, Boston Globe, Dallas Morning News, and many regional and local papers.

-Williams has a B.A. in economics from the University of Oklahoma (Omicron Delta Epsilon), a J.D.
-(High Honors) from the George Washington University National Law Center (Order of the Coif and Phi Delta Phi), and a Ph.D. in archaeology from the University of Leicester in Leicester, United Kingdom.
+Williams has a BA in Economics from the University of Oklahoma, a JD (High Honors; Order of the Coif) from the George Washington University National Law Center, and a PhD from the University of Leicester, Leicester, UK.

-He was reappointed by Gov. Nathan Deal and confirmed by the Georgia Senate to the State Board of Human Services.
-As a member of the board since 2009, he provides stewardship and oversight to the Department of Human Services with more than 10,000 employees and an annual budget of $2 billion.
+He has been appointed by successive Governors and confirmed by the Georgia Senate to the State Board of Human Services.
+As a member of the board since 2009, he provides stewardship and oversight to the Department of Human Services with more than 10,000 employees and an annual budget in excess of $2 billion.